 methods, and overall effectiveness of the paper using the following

 If you're a student interested in participating in the MCM/ICM, or if

 you're an advisor hoping to recruit a team, check out some of these resources.
 Talk to Dr. Bennie if you are interested in participating.

 Below is a summary of UWL participation in the MCM and ICM since 2009.

-based solely on materials from MTH 207 - Calculus I. The top participants are awarded a certificate as well as cash prizes ranging from $20 to $70.
+based solely on materials from MTH 207 - Calculus I. The top participants are awarded a certificate as well as cash prizes, generously funded by the College of Science and Health.
 An informational flyer can be found here.

 The William Lowell Putnam Mathematical Competition is an annual

 contest for undergraduate college students established in 1938.
 Each year

 on the first Saturday in December, over 2000 students from the United

 States and Canada spend 6 hours (two 3-hour sittings) attempting to